 Look at swapping out paper napkins for cloth ones, which can be washed and reused.

-Remember, once the festivities conclude, it's important not to overlook what remaining waste can be recycled.
+Remember, once the party’s over, it's important not to overlook what remaining waste can be recycled.

 Not only will you save water, but you'll also have more time to enjoy the company of your loved ones.